-The service supports one time and recurring payments (annual, monthly, weekly, or custom intervals), trial periods, discount coupons, and several other payment options.
-It also offers an easy to use embeddable payment widget (Stripe Checkout), that allows webpage owners to integrate online payment on their sites, and a full-featured API that supports many programming languages for when deeper integration and more advanced functionality is needed.
+The service supports one-time and recurring payments (annual, monthly, weekly, or custom intervals), trial periods, discount coupons, and several other payment options.
+It also offers an easy-to-use embeddable payment widget (Stripe Checkout), that allows webpage owners to integrate online payment on their sites, and a full-featured API that supports many programming languages for when deeper integration and more advanced functionality are needed.

 2Checkout is another popular payment processor, boasting “over 50,000 merchants”, and support for 196 countries through 8 payment methods, 26 currencies, and 15 languages.

 Among the service’s selling points is the fact that it offers support for all its features at the same flat rate.
 That said, the exact rate differs from country to country and in practice, you won’t see much (if any) savings compared to competitor fees, especially in major markets such as the US.
 And, just like with other services there’s an additional fixed fee per transaction.

 On the plus side, 2Checkout offers several flexible options for embedded payment widgets, as well as plugins for the most popular shopping cart systems from Magento to Shopify and WooCommerce.
 And, last but not least, there’s also the 2Checkout Mobile app, that lets you monitor your account status and manage your online business on the go.